Harris takes oath as first woman US vice-president

-WASHINGTON (REUTERS, NYTIMES, BLOOMBERG) - Ms Kamala Harris was sworn in as Vice-President of the United States on Wednesday (Jan 20), becoming the first woman, the first black person and the first Asian American to hold the office.
+WASHINGTON • Ms Kamala Harris was sworn in as Vice-President of the United States yesterday, becoming the first woman, the first black person and the first Asian American to hold the office.

 The former California senator, 56, took the oath of office from Supreme Court Justice Sonia Sotomayor in a ceremony at the US Capitol.